 Entertainment Nicki Minaj's former stylist seeks $30 million in wig dispute Nicki Minaj's former stylist is accusing the rapper of stealing his designs for her colorful wigs.
 Photo Credit: Getty Images / Dimitrios Kambouris By REUTERS February 21, 2014 6:49 PM Print Share fbShare Tweet Email ATLANTA - A celebrity hair stylist has accused rapper and former "American Idol" judge Nicki Minaj of stealing his designs for the colorful wigs that helped boost her career, according to a federal lawsuit filed on Friday seeking $30 million in compensation.
 Terrence Davidson, whose celebrity clients include singers Patti LaBelle and Jennifer Hudson, began working for Minaj in 2010 and designed her wigs for high-profile events worldwide, the suit filed in Atlanta said.
 The rapper also wore Davidson-designed wigs in a music video for the song "Super Bass," according to the lawsuit.
 One of Minaj's best-known wigs is called the "Pink Upper Bun."
 Davidson, 41, said he and Minaj's staff discussed a joint business venture that would include selling wigs and creating a reality television show about a celebrity wig stylist.
 But the performer and her representatives in 2012 "took active steps to isolate Mr. Davidson and preclude him from the notoriety he deserved for his wig designs," the lawsuit said.
 Davidson stopped working for Minaj more than a year ago, and now the pop star is copying his wig designs and selling them online, he alleged.
 Minaj "took a number of his popular wig designs, without his consent, and used them to start her own wig line," said the lawsuit.
 Davidson's representatives claim it is the first-ever intellectual property dispute over wigs.
 A spokesperson for Minaj could not immediately be reached for comment.
 Minaj, who also is known for her extravagant stage performances, won the American Music Awards' favorite rap/hip hop artist and rap/hip hop album of the year for "Pink Friday: Roman Reloaded" in 2012.
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.